paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

 #### Effective Date of 1962 Amendment
 Amendment by Pub.
 L. 87–834 applicable to payments of dividends and interest made on or after Jan.
 1, 1963, and to payments of amounts described in [section 6044(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section6044/b&num=0&edition=prelim) made on or after Jan.
 1, 1963. with respect to patronage occurring on or after the first day of the first taxable year of the cooperative beginning on or after Jan.
 1, 1963, see section 19(h) of Pub.
 L. 87–834, set out as a note under [section 6042 of this title](./chapter-061-information-and-returns.md#section-6042).

+#### Transition Rule
+Pub.
+L. 119–21, title VII, § 70201(k), July 4, 2025, 139 Stat.
+173, provided that: “In the case of any cash tips required to be reported for periods before January 1, 2026, persons required to file returns or statements under section 6041(a), 6041(d)(3), 6041A(a), 6041A(e)(3), 6050W(a), or 6050W(f)(2) of the Internal Revenue Code of 1986 (as amended by this section) may approximate a separate accounting of amounts designated as cash tips by any reasonable method specified by the Secretary.”

+Pub.
+L. 119–21, title VII, § 70202(h), July 4, 2025, 139 Stat.
+175, provided that: “In the case of qualified overtime compensation required to be reported for periods before January 1, 2026, persons required to file returns or statements under section 6051(a)(19), 6041(a), or 6041(d)(4) of the Internal Revenue Code of 1986 (as amended by this section) may approximate a separate accounting of amounts designated as qualified overtime compensation by any reasonable method specified by the Secretary.”

 #### Allowance of Electronic 1099’s
 Pub.
 L. 107–147, title IV, § 401, Mar.
 9, 2002, 116 Stat.
 40, provided that: “Any person required to furnish a statement under any section of subpart B of part III of subchapter A of chapter 61 of the Internal Revenue Code of 1986 for any taxable year ending after the date of the enactment of this Act [Mar.
 9, 2002], may electronically furnish such statement (without regard to any first class mailing requirement) to any recipient who has consented to the electronic provision of the statement in a manner similar to the one permitted under regulations issued under section 6051 of such Code or in such other manner as provided by the Secretary.”